 Caprese Christmas Wreath

 - 1 bunch basil See Note 1

 - 250 g (8.8 ounces) cherry tomatoes

 - Gently wash and dry the basil.Remove the basil leaves from the stems and arrange decoratively around the edge of the platter.

-Arrange the cherry tomatoes and bocconcini on the basil leaves.
+- Arrange the cherry tomatoes and bocconcini on the basil leaves.

-The salad can be prepared to this stage a little in advance.
+- The salad can be prepared to this stage a little in advance.
 If you do refrigerate it, ensure that it has returned to room temperature prior to serving.If preparing the salad in advance, do not season with salt and pepper or add the olive until just prior to serving.When ready to serve, season to taste and drizzle with the extra virgin olive oil.

 - Fresh basil bruises easily so it is important to handle it gently.

 - Bocconcini are balls of fresh mozzarella, found in the refrigerator section at your supermarket.
 They range in size through large, medium and the very small, cherry sized ones that I have used here.
 The measurements are by weight.